istio/community/steering/elections/2020/VOTERS.md

 The criteria for voter eligibility can be found in the [election guide](README.md).

-This list was generated from the [members](/org/members.yaml) and [developers](/org/developers.yaml) files, as of 2020-08-24, and checking for at least one merged PR as noted by istio-policy-bot in the period 1 August 2019 to 31 July 2020.
+**2020-08-24** - List generated from the [members](/org/members.yaml) and [developers](/org/developers.yaml) files, and checking for at least one merged PR as noted by istio-policy-bot in the period 1 August 2019 to 31 July 2020.

+**2020-09-08** - Add 2 voters with accepted exception requests.

 If you feel you have standing in the Istio community but are not listed here, please fill in the [voting exception form](https://forms.gle/jeZd9Qs9smabXod67).
 If your application is approved by a simple majority vote of the Steering Committee, you will be added.